 One thing is a fact though.
 There are early pregnancy tests that could pick up pregnancy hormones as early as 8 days after conception.
 Meaning 8 days from embryo retrieval!

 I found out I was pregnant with my first daughter after I did a pregnancy tests as early as I could.
 A tiny fainted line, but it was there, and I was all over the moon.
 That said, this was after I got quite a few negative pregnancy tests with failed cycles before.

 But there was no way I could have waited!
 That’s just me.
 My wife on the other hand, after two failed cycles when we did early pregnancy tests at home, decided to wait for the blood test the third time.
 And third time lucky 🙂

 I should also mention that you shouldn’t get too excited with a positive blood test!
 We made that mistake with our first failed attempt.
 The hormones levels were good at the first blood test, but already declining at the second one after a couple of days.

 I would wait a few blood tests confirming the rise in hormones before you can celebrate.

-I don’t think there’s much that can compare to the emotional roller coaster that women go through with fertility treatment.
+I don’t think there’s much that can compare to the emotional roller coaster that women go through with fertility treatment and embryo implantation.
 The wait to finally get a donor (if you do need one), the hormones, all the blood tests, waiting every time for a phone call to find out what the next step is.
 The excitement, the frustration, the patience required.